c-argus/kids-in-the-kitchen/README.md

 # Kids in the Kitchen

 Kids in the Kitchen is a site that encourages parents to introduce their kids to the magical world of the kitchen.
-It provides cooking classes for kids from 3 to 12 years old is a funny way.
+It provides cooking classes for kids from 3 to 12 years old in a fun and engaging environment.
 This way is possible to teach the kid a new skill and make a stronger bond between kids and parents.

 ![Mockup image](assets/images/mockup.PNG)